Assessment of few-hits machine learning classification algorithms for low energy physics in liquid argon detectors: Introduction

-The possibility of making DUNE the most sensitive neutrinoless double beta decay experiment in the world is still speculative because of the need for a large $^{136}$Xe mass to be dissolved in liquid argon with a few-percent concentration.
+The possibility of making DUNE the most sensitive neutrinoless double-beta decay experiment in the world is still speculative because of the need for a large $^{136}$Xe mass to be dissolved in liquid argon with a few-percent concentration.
 Moreover, this search is hindered by the presence of radioactive isotopes of argon.
 Still, results on small prototypes that were doped at the level of 2\% are very encouraging \cite{CAMPESTRINI2014139}.
 Further, the ProtoDUNE-SP detector at CERN (700 tons of high-purity liquid argon) was doped in 2021 with $\simeq 100$ ppm and recorded no instability or performance deterioration \cite{Gallice:2021ykz}.
-The DUNE second module will be doped with (non-enriched) xenon even if the concentration of the double beta decay isotope $^{136}$Xe and the detector radiopurity and granularity cannot address the $^{136}\mathrm{Xe} \rightarrow ^{136}\mathrm{Ba}^* \ 2 e^-$ channel (Q-value: $\sim 2.458$ MeV) in a competitive manner.
+The DUNE second module will be doped with (non-enriched) xenon even if the concentration of the double-beta decay isotope $^{136}$Xe and the detector radiopurity and granularity cannot address the $^{136}\mathrm{Xe} \rightarrow ^{136}\mathrm{Ba}^* \ 2 e^-$ channel (Q-value: $\sim 2.458$ MeV) in a competitive manner.
 Several collaborations are addressing these challenges, which require high-throughput facilities for the extraction of underground argon depleted in both $^{39}$Ar and $^{42}$Ar \cite{Back:2022maq} or the development of dedicated systems for the distillation of atmospheric argon to remove $^{42}$Ar \cite{ar42distillation}.

 At the time of writing, the main obstacle toward large-mass LArTPCs in the few-MeV energy range is scalability.
-Charge readout in LArTPC is carried out by wires or pixels, whose dimensions cannot be reduced below 1 mm.
+Charge readout in LArTPCs is carried out by wires or pixels, with pixels having been demonstrated to outperform the more traditional wire-based readout \cite{Adams_2020,Q-Pix}.
 Given the density of liquid argon, a few-MeV event will range out in $\sim 1$ cm and will produce just a few hits in the LArTPC.
-Bringing this number to a level comparable with supernova neutrinos would require a miniaturization of the charge readout system ($<1$ mm) that is either impossible with wires or too expensive with pixels.
+Bringing this number to a level comparable with supernova neutrinos would require a miniaturization of the charge readout system down to the diffusion scale ($\sim1$ mm) that is either impossible with wires or too expensive with pixels.
 In addition, the large increase in the number of readout channels impacts front-end electronics, data rate, and trigger complexity, and makes such a miniaturization approach cost-ineffective.